 Learn about the Little Free Library movement.

-You can upcycle hard-cover books into journals or sketchbooks, or purchase them from local artisans such as:
+You can upcycle hard-cover books into journals or sketchbooks, or purchase them from artisans such as:

 - Attic Journals (Portland, Oregon, USA)